 8. COURSE OBJECTIVES

-The objective of this course is to round out your knowledge of physics with several practical experiments in lab.
+The objective of this course is to round out your knowledge of physics.
 You will need to learn the basic concepts.
 Ideally, you should be able to apply your knowledge to an assortment of practical problems.

 9. REQUIRED TEXTBOOKS